trinayan/lammps/doc/src/fix_bond_react.rst

 charge.
 The first column is the ID of an atom near the edge of the pre-reacted molecule template, and the value of the second column is either 'none' or 'charges.'
-Further details are provided in the discussion of the 'update\_edges' keyword.
+Further details are provided in the discussion of the 'update_edges' keyword.
 The fifth optional section begins with the keyword 'Constraints' and lists additional criteria that must be satisfied in order for the reaction to occur.
-Currently, there are three types of constraints available, as discussed below.
+Currently, there are five types of constraints available, as discussed below:
+'distance', 'angle', 'dihedral', 'arrhenius', and 'rmsd'.

 A sample map file is given below:

 ----------

 .. parsed-literal::